-June is National Safety Month and the perfect time to evaluate your own safety practices.
+Celebrating National Safety Month in June the provides the perfect opportunity to evaluate workplace safety practices.
 Each year, millions of workers in the United States face avoidable workplace risks because of a lack of well-planned and documented safety practices.
 Without a formal protocol, the likelihood that a serious accident will occur increases.
 Read on to learn more about these risks and helpful tips on how to protect your employees.

 Be Proactive with Early Diagnosis of Ergonomic Injuries

 Commonly known as musculoskeletal disorders (MSDs), ergonomic injuries affect one quarter of the global population.
 While some of the more commonly known issues like carpal tunnel come from repetitive movements, MSDs also result from exposure to awkward or static postures or forceful exertions.